 Multi-decade annual-mean time series of Qnet, P–E, and wind stress averaged over the global ice-free oceans (Figs. 3.14a-c) provide a long-term perspective on the 2021 ocean-surface forcing functions.
 The Qnet time series commenced in 2001, when CERES EBAF4.1 surface radiation products became available.
 The P–E and wind stress time series both start in 1988 when modern flux data records can be assembled with the availability of SSM/I satellite retrievals.

 Qnet was less variable between 2001 and 2007 but had large interannual fluctuations thereafter.
 The total downward heat flux into the global ocean increased by about 3 Wm-2 during 2011–16, when the tropical Pacific underwent a strong La Niña event in 2011 and a strong El Niño event in 2016.
 This period of increased oceanic heat gain coincided with an increase of the global-mean SST by about 0.35˚C (Fig. 3.3).
-Qnet went down during the 2017/–18 La Niña and has slowly built up since then.
+Qnet went down during the 2017–2018 La Niña and has slowly built up since then.
 The 2021 Qnet was up slightly from the 2020 Qnet.
 The P–E time series shows similar interannual variability to that of the Qnet time series, and the 2021 level was down slightly from the 2020 level.
 The data record of wind stress is largely flat in the recent two decades after a regime shift around 1999.
 The 2021 winds were up slightly from the 2020 level.
 The error bars in the time series represent one standard deviation of year-to-year variability.

 Sidebar 3.1.
 Ocean, Cryosphere, and Sea Level Change in the IPCC AR6—B. Fox-Kemper, H. T. Hewitt, and D. Notz

 This year, the Sixth Assessment Report (AR6) of the United Nations Intergovernmental Panel on Climate Change (IPCC) is being approved and released.
-We were authors of the “Ocean, Cryosphere, and Sea Level Change” chapter approved in August, 2021 (Fox-Kemper et al. 2021a).
+We were authors of the “Ocean, Cryosphere, and Sea Level Change” chapter approved in August 2021 (Fox-Kemper et al. 2021a).
 The AR6 differs from past reports in format: previous topics are recombined into global chapters, process chapters (including ours), regional chapters, and an interactive atlas.
 The AR6 cycle also includes two special reports with significant oceanic content (IPCC 2018, 2019).

 The AR6 covers observations and projections of key climate metrics including two new ones: upper ocean stratification and mixed layer depth (Figs. SB 3.1b, c).
 These metrics link climate change with ocean ecosystem impacts (IPCC 2019) and air-sea transfer biases.
 Rapid progress in analyzing these metrics is reflected by the AR6 assessment of a 4.9 ± 1.5% increase in 0–200 m stratification from 1970 to 2018, roughly double the rate reported by IPCC (2019).